Universal Single-Server Blind Quantum Computation for Classical Clients: Conclusions

-In conclusion, our protocol shows that by using the technology of entanglement swapping, the almost classical client, who does not require any quantum technology or resources and only needs to be able to receive and send qubits, can delegate quantum computation to one quantum server, while keeping the input, output and algorithm private.
-Our protocol is as security as the triple-server protocol, and only one server is required which makes it easier to implement and more practical.
-The client is completely classical if trusted center helps client to send particles to server and tells client which particles are sent or discarded.
-To consider the practical application, the ``Cloud + E-commerce" style may be worked for blind quantum computation in the first generation of quantum computations.
+In conclusion, we propose a universal single-server BQC protocol for the classical client.
+In our protocol, the client is almost classical.
+In other words, he doesn't require any quantum technology or resources, and only receives and sends qubits.
+Furthermore, our protocol can delegate quantum computation to one quantum server, while keeping the input, output and algorithm private.
+The client will be fully classical if the trusted center helps the client send particles to the server and tells the client which particles are sent or discarded.

-We are grateful to Guang Ping He, Anne Broadbent, Simone Severini and Qin Li for very helpful discussions and suggestions.
-We thank Anne Broadbent for bringing the Ref. \cite{TMTK} to our attention.
-We carried on this partial work while Wang was an academic visitor of the Department of Computer Science and the Department of Physics \& Astronomy at University College London.
-This work is supported by the National Natural Science Foundation of China under Grant No. 61272013 and the National Natural Science Foundation of Guangdong province of China under Grant No. s2012040007302.